hiroshiban/imreadmpo/README.md

 **Important note: The substantial update was applied on Oct 03 2025**
 The new version is optimized to be significantly faster than disk-based I/O by directly accessing the raw byte buffer of the decoded Java image object, minimizing data copies and type conversions between Java and MATLAB.

-If you want to use this updated MEX routine, please copy the decode_jpeg_mex.mexw64 and jpeg62.dll files together with this imreadmpo_mex function in the same directory.
+If you want to use this updated MEX routine, please copy the decode_jpeg_mex.mexw64 and jpeg62.dll files together with this imreadmpo_mex function to the same directory.
 You may need to compile decode_jpeg_mex.cpp by yourself depending on your environment.
 Importantly, even without the faster mex complied binary file, this function works using the previous 'fwrite' and 'imread' routines.

+To compile decode_jpeg_mex.cpp by yourself, please follow the instructions written in the file.

 ## **usage**